niko-at-chalupa/MipMap/README.md

 **For LeviLamina**: You need to have [LeviStone](https://github.com/LiteLDev/LeviStone) installed.

 > [!NOTE]
-> The plugin requires `aiohttp` to be installed in your Python environment!
+> The plugin may require `aiohttp` to be installed in your Python environment!
 You can install it with:
 > `pip install aiohttp`

 ---